 The router should already be in the area where you will install it, and your installation location should already be determined.
-If not, see Site Requirement Guidelines (on page 4-3) and the Site Preparation and Safety Guide.
+If not, see Information About Site Requirement Guidelines and the Site Preparation and Safety Guide.

 When installing the SCE 2000, please observe the following conditions: